JAMIS Adheres To The Highest Industry Security Standards

 To keep this information secure, Executive Order 13556 established the Controlled Unclassified Information (CUI) Program to standardize the way the executive branch handles unclassified information that requires protection, such as personally identifiable information.

-JAMIS has performed all of the mandatory procedures to meet the requirements of the Federal Information Security Modernization Act (FISMA) and meet or exceed the information security requirements established for executive agencies by the Office of Management and Budget (OMB) in Circular A-130, Appendix III, Security of Federal Automated Information Resources.
+JAMIS has performed all of the mandatory procedures to meet the requirements of the DFARS guidelines and meet or exceed the information security requirements established for Department of Defense (DoD) contractors.

 The Prime application has both role-based security and data restriction groups built-in.
 This allows for the security you need for your organizations critical data, as well as a personalized experience for your end users.